-HALCO will be closed on Friday, April 19 and Monday, April 22, 2019, for the Easter weekend.
-Our office will re-open on Tuesday, April 23 at 9 a.m.
+HALCO will be closed on Friday, June 21, 2019, to mark Indigenous Peoples Day.
+Our office will re-open on Monday June 24 at 9 a.m.

 Our office is at 55 University Avenue, Suite 1400 (14th Floor), Toronto, Ontario, M5J 2H7 (just south of King Street West and the fully accessible St. Andrew subway station).
 The signs in the building say “HALCO” only not HIV & AIDS Legal Clinic.

-Our office is open Monday to Friday from 9 a.m. to 5 p.m. (closed on government/public holidays).
+Our summer office hours are Monday to Thursday from 9 a.m. to 5 p.m. and Friday from 9 a.m. to 3 p.m. (closed on government/public holidays).

 Anyone living with HIV in Ontario can call us for free legal advice at 416-340-7790 or toll-free 1-888-705-8889.
 You can also drop-in at our office during our intake hours.